All Episodes

 You bet.

-This week, the Senate and the House debated uh the bill, the president sent for the emergency supplemental to fund Iraq and Hurricane Katrina relief.
+I just wanted to bring up today, I want to ask you and get your opinion on, you know, this week, the Senate and the House debated the bill that the president sent for the emergency supplemental to fund Iraq and Hurricane Katrina relief.

-And um I mean, I really think the Republican Party has really abandoned its principles here in spending.
+And I mean, I really think the Republican Party has really abandoned its principles here in spending.

 I read it in the paper, but I don't think I believe it.